Arley100/spendguard-ai/README.md

 ## License

-This project’s source code is released under the MIT License.
+This project's source code is released under the MIT License.

 The Brim challenge materials, expense policy, and original challenge dataset are not relicensed by this repository.
 Any included synthetic/demo data is for demonstration only.